croworc/ColorMyViews/README.md

 Android Studio project.
 Clone or download as ZIP and import into Android Studio.

-Targets Android API level 28 (`Pie`), so depending on your installation, you may be prompted to download that SDK version during build.
+Compiles against & targets Android API level 30, so depending on your installation, you may be prompted to download that SDK version during build.

 ## Usage